 On iOS, XCTest is the framework for unit tests.

-A good mobile developer writes unit tests for critical business logic – for example, testing that a utility function correctly formats a date, or that a view model produces the right output for given inputs.
+A good mobile developer writes unit tests for critical business logic.
+For example, testing that a utility function correctly formats a date, or that a view model produces the right output for given inputs.
 Familiarity with dependency injection and mocking frameworks is a plus, as it shows they structure code for testability.

 Automated UI Testing